mmlacak/crochess/docs/source/libcc/ccpiece.rst

 .. c:macro:: CC_PIECE_HAS_NEW_STEP_AFTER_EACH(pe)

-    Macro to check if given piece changes its direction after each step.
+    Macro to check if given piece can change its direction after each step.

     :param pe: A piece, :c:type:`CcPieceType` value.
-    :returns: :c:data:`true` if piece changes its direction after each step, :c:data:`false` otherwise.
+    :returns: :c:data:`true` if piece can change its direction after each step, :c:data:`false` otherwise.

 .. _lbl-libcc-ccpiece-types: